 From time to time, legislation is introduced in the Pennsylvania General Assembly (with respect to the Enabling Acts and otherwise) and in the United States Congress, the nature and content of which may affect the Commission.
-The Commission cannot predict if any such legislation will be enacted into law, or how any such legislation may affect the Commission's ability to pay the Senior Indenture Obligations or the Subordinate Indenture Obligations, or to perform its financial obligations pursuant to the Enabling Acts.
+The Commission cannot predict whether any such legislation will be enacted into law, or how any such legislation may affect the Commission's ability to pay the Senior Indenture Obligations, the Subordinate Indenture Obligations, the Oil Franchise Tax Revenue Bonds or the Registration Fee Revenue Bonds, or to perform its financial obligations pursuant to the Enabling Acts.

 The Pennsylvania House of Representatives and the Pennsylvania Senate convene for a two-year session on the first Tuesday after New Year's in odd numbered years and adjourn (Sine Die) on November 30 of the next even numbered year.
-Legislation which was not enacted by November 30, 2014 expired, but may be reintroduced during the 2015-16 legislative session, which began on January 6, 2015.
+Proposed legislation which was not enacted by November 30, 2016 expired, but may be reintroduced during the 2017-18 legislative session, which began on January 3, 2017.

-Legislation either in discussion or introduced in the General Assembly that could materially affect the Commission includes the following:
+Legislation either in discussion or introduced in the General Assembly during the 2017-18 legislative session, that if enacted would materially affect the Commission, includes the following: